minprog/platforms/scraping-data/50 crawling/index.md

 ### Hints

 * Have a look at the `find()` function in the documentation of BeautifulSoup4 and look for the CSS selectors, they will make this exercise much easier!
 * The script will be very slow.
 Each page load will take a couple of seconds.
 And there will be hundreds of page loads.
 This is not a problem.
-But, for your own convenience, **create a small test input file with only two or three movies**, to see if it's working correctly before your run the script for the entire dataset.
+But, for your own convenience, **create a small test input file with only two or three movies**, to see if it is working correctly before your run the script for the entire dataset.

 ## Part 2: Visualizing